Clémence Poésy: Personal life

 Poésy is fluent in French and English, and speaks some Italian and Spanish.
-She divides her time between homes in Paris and London, and has spent some time in Eastern Europe.
+She divides her time between homes in Paris and east London, and has spent some time in Eastern Europe.
 Politically, she identifies as "very clearly on the left."
+Poésy considers herself a lifelong feminist, and has served as an official ambassador for the Women's WorldWide Web (W4) since 2014, advocating for girls' and women's rights, education, and economic independence.

-In early 2017, she gave birth to a son.
+In early 2017, she gave birth to her first child, Liam.
 In 2019, while filming Tenet, she was pregnant with her second child.
 At the 2021 Deauville American Film Festival, she was pregnant with her third child.